cr3ative/EthicalViolence/README.md

 ## About the code

 * The collision detection has been ripped out entirely.
-Don't need it.
+That's our secret. ;)
 * Randomisation features heavily in this code and is initialised properly.
 What you can't predict, you can't program explicitly against.
 * This specifically targets Zumo robots coded either with a single-shove strategy or a tweaked-default strategy.
   * Single-shove is avoided using a random initial shove avoid routine.